tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 }
 ```

-You can also initialise an object's properties directly with variables.
+You can also initialise an object’s properties directly with variables.
 Unless a new property name is specified, the variable names become property names, like so:

 ```javascript
 const x = 123, tempY = 456;